Diana Hughes

 Games excel at providing personalized experiences to large numbers of players simultaneously.
 In educational games, this translates to adaptive learning paths that adjust to each student’s pace, preferences, and performance.

-For game developers, this means creating systems that can analyze player performance and adjust difficulty, content, or pacing in real-time.
+For game developers, this means creating systems that can analyze player performance and adjust the difficulty, content, or pacing in real-time.
 For educators, game-based personalization offers insights into differentiated instruction and how technology can support individualized learning at scale.

 By leveraging these game design principles, we can create educational experiences that are not only more engaging but also more effective and tailored to individual learner needs.
 The result is a learning environment where assessment is ongoing, support is always available, and every student can learn at their own pace – all while enjoying the process.